tadwohlrapp/my-komoot-regions/README.md

 ## Usage

-Head over to https://www.komoot.com/product/regions and find your unlocked regions on the map there :)
+Navigate to https://www.komoot.com/product/regions and find your unlocked regions on the map there :)

 Please note: Currently _My Komoot Regions_ only speaks English and German.